risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-aggregate.md

 first_value ( expression ORDER BY order_key ) -> same as input type
 ```

 `order_key` is the column or expression used to determine the order of the values.
+It is required to make the result deterministic.

 ### `last_value`